• Skip to primary navigation

 Cut rhubarb being placed into a plastic bag.

-Extend your rhubarb harvest by freezing it so you can use your rhubarb year round.
+Extend your rhubarb harvest by freezing it so you can use your rhubarb year-round.
 Freezing is the easiest way to preserve your rhubarb.
 Just a few minutes of prep in your kitchen and you'll have your rhubarb ready for the freezer.

-Step by step directions on freezing rhubarb and tips on using frozen rhubarb.
+Step-by-step directions on freezing rhubarb and tips on using frozen rhubarb.

 Frozen chopped rhubarb in a white bowl.